 Ms Catarina de Albuquerque (Portugal) - Executive Chair of the Sanitation and Water for All Partnership, former UN Special Rapporteur on the right to safe drinking water and sanitation (formerly Independent Expert); formerly chair of negotiations on the Optional Protocol to the Convention on Economic, Social and Cultural Rights (2004-2008).

-Pablo de Greiff (Colombia) - former Special Rapporteur on the promotion of Truth, Justice, Reparations, and Guarantees of Non-Recurrence (2012-2018); Member of the United Nations Independent Investigation on Burundi (2015- 2016); Director at the International Centre for Transitional Justice.
+Pablo de Greiff (Colombia) - Rapporteur of the intersessional seminars on the contribution of the Human Rights Council to the prevention of human rights violations (Resolution 38/18), former UN Special Rapporteur on the promotion of Truth, Justice, Reparations, and Guarantees of Non-Recurrence (2012-2018); Member of the United Nations Independent Investigation on Burundi (2015- 2016); Director of the Transitional Justice Program at the Centre for human rights and global justice at the School of Law, New York University.
+Mr de Greiff served also as the Director of Research at the International Centre for Transitional Justice (2001-2014).

 Former members of the Board